jethroglaudin/30DaysOfCode/README.md

-Day 3: Intro to Conditional Statements
+Day 4: Class vs. Instance
 Objective:

-In this challenge, we're getting started with conditional statements.
+In this challenge, we're going to learn about the difference between a class and an instance; because this is an Object Oriented concept, it's only enabled in certain languages.
 Check out the Tutorial tab for learning materials and an instructional video!
 Task:

+Write a Person class with an instance variable, age, and a constructor that takes an integer, initialAge, as a parameter.
+The constructor must assign initialAge to after confirming the argument passed as initialAge is not negative; if a negative argument is passed as initialAge, the constructor should set age to 0 and print Age is not valid, setting age to 0. .
+In addition, you must write the following instance methods:

+1. yearPasses() should increase the age instance variable by 1 .
-Given an integer,n, perform the following conditional actions:
+2. amIOld() should perform the following conditional actions:
-•	If n is odd, print Weird
+•	If age < 13, print You are young. .
-•	If n is even and in the inclusive range of 2 to 5, print Not Weird
-•	If n is even and in the inclusive range of 6 to 20, print Weird
-•	If n is even and greater than 20, print Not Weird

-Complete the stub code provided in your editor to print whether or not is weird.
-Input Format:
-A single line containing a positive integer, n.

-Constraints:
-1<=n<=100

-Output Format:
-Print Weird if the number is weird; otherwise, print Not Weird .
+•	If age > 13 and age < 18, print You are a teenager. .
+•	Otherwise, print You are old..
+To help you learn by example and complete this challenge, much of the code is provided for you, but you'll be writing everything in the future.
+The code that creates each instance of your Person class is in the main method.
+Don't worry if you don't understand it all quite yet!
+Note: Do not remove or alter the stub code in the editor.